beyondstorage/specs/rfcs/17-proposal-process.md

 # Proposal: Proposal process

+- Updated By:
+  - [GSP-118](./118-update-rfc-format-and-process.md): Updates the proposal spec and process

 ## Background

 [storage]'s development is proposal driven.
 We need to explain why and how we make changes to [storage] so that we can understand why we are at here.